PMS (Premenstrual Syndrome)

 Lifestyle & Mind-Body Medicine

 In addition to acupuncture and nutrition, learning relaxation techniques are greatly beneficial to general health and wellbeing.
 Chronic, or acute, lifestyle stress can have a wide variety of negative effects on the body, including reproductive organ blood flow and hormone regulation.
 Physical and psychological stress can make existing symptoms worse and delay overall internal healing.

 Techniques that elicit the relaxation response (a state of deep relaxation in which the heart rate, blood pressure and breathing rate decrease, muscle tension relaxes, stress hormone levels fall, and the mind becomes tranquil), and relaxation techniques like meditation and yoga may aid greatly in bringing balance to mental and emotional states.
-Practicing focused deep-breathing, meditation, yoga, tai-chi and other activities are among those that can increase your chances of a healthy life and pregnancy.
+Practising focused deep-breathing, meditation, yoga, tai-chi and some examples of ways to increase your chances of a healthy life.
 Listening to music, focused breathing, or being outside in nature are also effective methods of managing stress.

 Mindfulness meditation has also been shown to decrease inflammation and balance hormones.
 It helps to change your relationship with stressors, to help build resilience and decrease the negative impacts that stress can have on the body.